-Max has over 15 years’ venture capital experience, leading investments in Phonetic Arts (Google), Neul (Huawei) and Stillfront (IPO).
-He co-founded IQ Capital in 2006 and sits on several boards including Grapeshot, Thought Machine, Audio Analytics, Fluidic Analytics and Desktop Genetics.
-Max holds BSc in Economics (Maryland) and an MBA (University of Cambridge).
+Max has over 15 years’ venture capital experience, including investments in Grapeshot (Oracle), Phonetic Arts (Google), Neul (Huawei) and Stillfront (IPO).
+He co-founded IQ Capital in 2006 and focuses on strategy, scaling up and financings/exits.
+Max currently sits on several boards including Thought Machine, Audio Analytic, Fluidic Analytics and Spectral Edge.
+He holds BSc in Economics (Maryland) and an MBA (University of Cambridge).
 Max is an elected member of Invest Europe Venture Capital Council (previously EVCA).
-Max enjoys white-water kayaking, gliding and riding motorcycles.

 Andy is an experienced entrepreneur and investor.
 He co-founded Active Hotels which he sold to Priceline.com and became CEO of their non-US business.
 He then co-led the acquisition of Bookings BV and subsequent merger with Active Hotels to form what is now Booking.com (market cap over $50bn).
 He was Chairman of Toptable (now part of Priceline) and co-founder of Reevoo.
 He is an active business angel, regularly teaches at LBS and INSEAD and is a board director or adviser to a number of tech ventures.